MehranDHN/AlbumKhaneh/README.md

 ## Project Logical Organization

-The project has a one to one map between each folder/album and a logical container in Internet Archive.
+The project has a one-to-one map between each folder/album and a logical container in the Internet Archive.
-Based on the original naming convention we assume that each album should have a four digits numeric code from 0100 to 1429 but not sequentially because there are many gaps between them and we don't now why.
+Based on the original naming convention we assume that each album should have a four-digit numeric code from 0100 to 1429 but not sequentially because there are many gaps between them and we don't know why.
-In this project every Photograph has it's own unique code starting from static shared **GPAK** prefix following with unique **Album Code**.
+In this project, every Photograph has it's own unique code starting from a static shared **GPAK** prefix followed with a unique **Album Code**.
-We also assume that each album contains less than 100 photograph so the photograph code is always a zero padded two digit number.
+We also assume that each album contains less than 100 photographs so the photograph code is always a zero-padded two-digit number.
-We use a dash[**-**] character to seperate  the **Prefix**, **Album code** and sequential photograph code as **GPAK**-**AAAA**-**nnnn**.
+We use a dash[**-**] character to separate  the **Prefix**, **Album code**, and sequential photograph code as **GPAK**-**AAAA**-**nnnn**.
 This rule has an exception that we will refer to it later.
-By this naming convention each photograp has a unique code that enables us to logically grouped  the photogethes together as an album, thanks to tagging system in **Internet Archive** by using the **Genre** metadata key which is a Taxonomy/Clickable field.
+By this naming convention, each photograph has a unique code that enables us to logically group  the photographs together as an album, thanks to the tagging system in **Internet Archive** by using the **Genre** metadata key which is a Taxonomy/Clickable field.
 - Album **GPAK-0100**
--- <a href="https://archive.org/search?query=genre%3A%22GPAK-0114%22&sort=title"> GPAK-0100 album sorted by title</a>
+- - <a href="https://archive.org/search?query=genre%3A%22GPAK-0114%22&sort=title"> GPAK-0100 album sorted by title.</a>
 - Album **GPAK-0108**
+- - <a href="https://archive.org/search?query=genre%3A%22GPAK-0108%22&sort=title"> GPAK-0108 album sorted by title.</a>-
 - Album **GPAK-0114**
--
+- - <a href="https://archive.org/search?query=genre%3A%22GPAK-0114%22&sort=title"> GPAK-0114 album sorted by title.</a>
-MORE About each Image URL and its xoresponding IIIF Manifest HERE
+MORE About each Image URL and its corresponding IIIF Manifest HERE

 ## Architecture

 The project architecture consists of the following components:

 1. IIIF Image Hosting: Photographs are hosted on the Internet Archive, which provides IIIF 3.0-compliant image services.
-2. RDF Data Store: Eaxh Agential,Temporal and Spatial Data in each photograph interconnected with related entries in WikiData but they are at mimum level and extra works needed to create usefull Knowledge Graph for each album and then to merge them in a single independent Fraph Knowledge.
+2. RDF Data Store: Eaxh Agential, Temporal and Spatial Data in each photograph interconnected with related entries in WikiData but they are at mimum level and extra works needed to create usefull Knowledge Graph for each album and then to merge them in a single independent Fraph Knowledge.
 We intent to implement special normalizer to normalize the IIIF Manifest of each image and create proper RDF statements from their metadata.
 3. Graph Database: Used to store and query RDF data, supporting complex relationships and queries.
 4. Web Interface: A user-friendly web interface for searching and viewing photographs.